KMGH-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 KMGH-TV shut down its analog signal, over VHF channel 7, on April 16, 2009.
 The station's digital signal relocated from its pre-transition UHF channel 17 to VHF channel 7.
 Sister station KZCO-LD signed on a digital signal on KMGH's pre-transition channel position in 2013 to serve as a fill-in translator of KMGH-TV, which has experienced issues with signal reception in portions of the Denver market as VHF channel 7 is prone to signal interference.

 Translators

-The following translators rebroadcast KGMH-TV's signal to further extend its coverage area:
+The following translators rebroadcast KMGH-TV's signal to further extend its coverage area: